julianharty/testing-with-analytics-workshop/virtual-devices.md

 # Virtual Devices
 If you want to use a virtual device, the relevant software is freely available for Android, albeit sometimes fairly involved to actually create.

 Here are some articles online for creating Android virtual devices.
 Of these, the most reliable is to install the Android Studio software, however that's a large install and only a small subset is actually needed.
+We have tested creating and using the Android Virtual Devices provided by Google.

 * Amiduos (however this was discontinued in 2018, see archived blog post and apprently many of the downloads may have a virus)
 * Using Gennymotion (2018) for personal research purposes https://www.bellingcat.com/resources/how-tos/2018/08/23/creating-android-open-source-research-device-pc/